sdiehl/wiwinwlh/slideshow.md

 ~~~~

 Using the Typeable instance allows us to write down a type safe cast function which can safely use
-``unsafeCast`` and provide evidence that the resulting type matches the input.
+``unsafeCast`` and provide a proof that the resulting type matches the input.

 ```haskell
 cast :: (Typeable a, Typeable b) => a -> Maybe b